 Try to find beans with no added salt.
 We're using the beans undrained, so if there is salt in the liquid, your chili will pick that up too and it may be too salty.

-Add all of the ingredients to a high-speed blender and blend until it’s super smooth and creamy (like sour cream).
-Don’t stop blending until you get it there - you will!
+Add all of the ingredients to a high-speed blender and blend until it’s super smooth and creamy.
+Don’t stop blending until you get it there—you will!
+It could be up to 5 minutes of blending.

-Add more water, if needed, until you reach sour cream-like consistency.
+Add more water, 1 tablespoon at a time, if needed, until you reach sour cream-like consistency.
 Taste and add some salt if it needs it.
+Mine usually does!

 This will keep in the fridge for up to a week.